-	I did hear besides the TV business you just made a move into a different industry?
+I did hear besides the TV business you just made a move into a different industry.
 Sushi delivery business?

 Correct!
 During the pandemic, I was super bored for a few months.
 Production was dead!
 Hosting as well.
 I was turning around at home.
-One day, my long-time friend Romain Chavent who is one of the biggest club promoters in LA told me we should become partner in this new venture.
+One day, my long-time friend Romain Chavent who is one of the biggest club promoters in LA told me we should become partners in this new venture.

 He introduced me to his partner Lionel Azoulay and together, we opened a new location of Azai Sushi in Van Nuys.
 Ghost kitchen is the new wave and I enjoy learning something different!
 Now I am dealing with different problems, mostly Chef problems 🙂

-How do you see your future as a TV host!
+How do you see your future as a TV host?
 Any other season of ‘Les Anges’?

 I will probably be hosting season 13th of “The Angels”.
 It will probably also be my last season!
 In this business, you cannot predict the future.
 One day people love you and you are a star, the next day it’s all over.
 That’s the way it is!
 You just need to accept it and move on.